jskycak3/jpskycak.github.io/_pages/music.md

 <b>Score for a Medieval Fantasy (2017)</b>

-Made in Linux Multimedia Studio using single-note samples from the Philharmonic Orchestra.
+Made in Linux Multimedia Studio using single-note samples from the Philharmonic Orchestra (with the exception of a fireplace crackling loop in <i>Fairytale Blacksmith</i> and a vocal loop in <i>Loss</i>).
 In the next project, I wanted to include more familiar sounds, so I made instrumental versions of popular songs.

 Exposition | <font color="green">Fairytale Blacksmith</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-fairytale_blacksmith.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Rising Action | <font color="green">Thunderstorm (intro to Wanderlust)</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-thunderstorm_intro.mp3">Your browser does not support the <code>audio</code> element.</audio>